 - They also make things easy for you.
 Most of these packages come with beginner friendly instructional videos that ease you in and help you better grasp the topics.
 The FRM curriculum is not the easiest, so the extra help is appreciated.

-Taking all these factors into account and my own experience of earning the FRM designation, Bionic Turtle is my top pick.
+Taking all these factors into account and my own experience of earning the FRM designation, Bionic Turtle is one of my top picks.
 It gives you what you need and it does that at an exceptionally reasonable price point.

 Is Bionic Turtle worth it?